python/asyncio/doc/install.rst

 Backports
 =========

-To support Python 2.6-3.4, many Python modules of the standard library have been backported:
+To support old Python versions, many Python modules of the standard library have been backported:

 ========================  =========  =======================
 Name                      Python     Backport